CreativeMasterBonin/thingmajigs/README.md

 # thingmajigs
 A mod that adds decorations to your Minecraft Worlds.

 ### HEY!
-We moved to a REAL repository of fun!
-Go here please for future reports and full open source code: https://github.com/CreativeMasterBonin/thingamajigs-forge
+We moved ALL THE CODE to a REAL repository of fun!
+Go here please for the fully open source code (All rules here apply to that repository): https://github.com/CreativeMasterBonin/thingamajigs-forge

 ## If you came here using NeoForge 1.21+ do not report bugs or crashes for that version here.
 Please go to [Thingamajigs 2 GitHub Issues Link](https://github.com/CreativeMasterBonin/thingamajigs2/issues) instead!
 If you came here for other games' version of Thingamajigs, it's not here, so don't report bugs and issues that are not for MC versions of Thingamajigs!